Family Finances Parenting Pregnancy & Babies

 Other Healthcare-related Purchases

-Perhaps the least expected way of using CDA funds is to purchase items such as health supplements and spectacles for your child!
+Perhaps the least expected way of using CDA funds is to purchase items for your child such as health supplements and spectacles!
 Be sure to find out which pharmacies and optical shops are Baby Bonus Approved Institutions first.

 The above tips should help you maximise the funds in your child’s CDA.
 But don’t worry, even if you don’t use up all the funds, they won’t go to waste.